alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Performance improvements remain a priority.
 On single-threaded benchmarks, Elastiknn is an order-of-magnitude slower than some purpose-built vector search solutions.

-To some extent there is an insurmountable cost of running on the JVM with a disk-based indexing solution like Lucene, especially when compared to implementations closer to bare metal with in-memory indexing.
+To some extent there is an insurmountable cost compared to implementations closer to bare metal with in-memory indexing.
+Elastiknn runs on the JVM, where number crunching is generally slower and where vector-optimized instructions are not available.
+Elastiknn also uses Lucene, a disk-first indexing solution.
 Still, there is absolutely room to improve.

 See the [issues tagged _performance_](https://github.com/alexklibisz/elastiknn/issues?q=is%3Aissue+is%3Aopen+label%3Aperformance) for some interesting problems.